 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If this is not possible and you wish to make a complaint please inform us as soon as possible – ideally within a matter of days or, at most, a few weeks.
 This will enable us to establish what happened more easily.
 If this is not possible please let us have details of your complaint:

-discovering that you have a problem (provided that this is within 12 months of the incident.)
+Within six months of the incident that caused the problem, or within six months of discovering that you have a problem (provided that this is within 12 months of the incident.)

-We shall acknowledge your complaint within three working days and aim to have investigated your complaint within twenty five working days.
-We shall then be in a position to offer you an explanation, or a meeting with the people involved.
+We shall acknowledge your complaint within three working days and aim to have investigated your complaint within twenty-five working days.
+We shall then be in a position to offer you an explanation or a meeting with the people involved.
 On investigation we shall aim to:

 Establish what happened and what went wrong;